-However, this type of parenting is a hotly contested issue and most parents are not happy about with most women and their representative women groups stating that fathers should be comfortable with whatever contact they are offered with no legal recourse whatsoever and as one would expect, the fathers are opposed to this.
+However, this type of parenting is a hotly contested issue and most parents are not happy about with most women.
+Their representative women groups stating that fathers should be comfortable with whatever contact they are offered with no legal recourse whatsoever and as one would expect, the fathers are opposed to this.

 The benefits of this type of parenting.

-While this mode of parenting may not be very common among the separated parents, it does have a great deal of advantages that include;
+While this mode of parenting may not be very common among the separated parents, it does have a lot of advantages that include;

-• The child is assured of a continued family life and nurturing from both of the parents instead of having just one parents.
+• The child is assured of continued family life and nurturing from both of the parents instead of having just one parent.

 • It helps to reassure the child that even though the parents have separated, he still has both of them and more than that either of their dwellings is also their home.